frederic-perez/AmE-dictionary/data/dictionary.md

 __kosher<sup>2</sup>__ _adj_ :three: __1__ _(Judaism)_ __a__ Fit or allowed to be eaten or used, according to the dietary or ceremonial laws: _kosher meat; kosher dishes; a kosher tallith._ __b__ Adhering to the laws governing such fitness: _a kosher restaurant._ __2__ _informal_ __a__ Proper; legitimate. _Is it kosher to wear jeans in the office?_ __b__ Genuine; authentic.
 __kowtow__ _v_ :six::astonished: (kowtowing) The word kowtow derives from Chinese _koutou_, formed by combining the verb _kou_ (“to knock”) with the noun _tou_ (“head”). __1__ To touch the forehead to the ground as a sign of deference: a former Chinese custom. __2__ (often foll by to) To be servile or obsequious (towards).
 To be too eager to obey or be polite to someone in authority.
 __krauts__
+__kreplach__ _n pl_ A small pocket of noodle dough filled with ground meat or cheese, usu. boiled and served in soup.
 __krinkled__
 __kroop__
 __kryptonite__ _n informal_ /ˈkrɪptəˌnaɪt/ Something that renders a person or thing helpless: _football movies are box-office kryptonite._